archosan/role-based-api/README.md

 # Simple Role Based Api

-Create .env file and MONGO_URI, JWT_SECRET and PORT.
+Create .env file and add this parameters inside of it : MONGO_URI, JWT_SECRET and PORT.

 After then :